BIGJRA/BIGJRA.github.io/reborn.md

 Back down from here, follow the leftward path.
 In the second rock you'll find an *Antidote*.
 Use the Light Shard if you'd like, then prepare for a battle!

-Meteor Admin ZEL.
-Field: Forest Field
+**Meteor Admin ZEL.
+Field: Forest Field**
 - PULSE Tangrowth C, Lv.
-22, Ability: Filter, Calm Nature, IVs: 7.
+22, Ability: Filter, Calm Nature, IVs: 7
     - Wrap
     - Vine Whip
     - Acid Spray